Qatar Airways is now a member of the oneworld® airline alliance.

 - Lounge access is available on the day of departure when the next onward flight is marketed and operated by a oneworld airline.

-- To gain access to lounge, eligible frequent flyer programme members must show their frequent flyer programme membership card and a valid ticket and/or boarding card for a departure marketed and operated by any oneworld airline from that city on that day.
+- To gain access to lounge, eligible frequent flyer programme members must show their frequent flyer programme membership card (plastic card) and a valid ticket and/or boarding card for a departure marketed and operated by any oneworld airline from that city on that day.

 - At peak periods, access to some lounges may be restricted because of capacity constraints.
 Access may not apply at a limited number of lounges operated by third parties.

 - Lounge access is not available to American Airlines’ AAdvantage members travelling on wholly North American itineraries (within the USA, Canada, Mexico (except Mexico City), Bermuda, Bahamas and the Caribbean).